 We love holidays at Good Earth Plants and Greenscaped Buildings.
 Who doesn’t?
 And being plantscaping professionals, we always associate holidays with the plants that represent the occasion.

-The plant associated with Chinese and Chinese New Year is something most people know as “Lucky Bamboo.”
-You see it sold everywhere this way, but it’s not really a bamboo plant at all.… Read More
+The plant associated with Chinese and Chinese New Year is something most people know as “Lucky Bamboo.”… Read More

 Valentine’s Day is upon us again.
 As if we could possibly forget it.
 We have been bombarded since New Year’s Day with advertising reminding us to buy those chocolates, roses and greeting cards for our sweetheart.